What ADHD Awareness Month Means to Us

 Every October, ADHD Awareness Month invites conversations about attention, executive function, productivity, and support.
 But for us, it is more than a calendar event.
 It is a reminder of why INVA exists.

-ADHD is often misunderstood in professional spaces.
+In practice ADHD is often misunderstood in professional spaces.
 It is framed as distraction, inconsistency, or lack of discipline.
 In reality, it is a different cognitive style with strengths that many workplaces depend on creativity, hyperfocus, problem solving, pattern recognition, and innovation.

 The problem is rarely capability.
 The problem is environment.